Urgent medical help from NHS 111

-NHS 111 is the NHS non-emergency number.
-You can call 111 when you need medical help fast but it’s not a 999 emergency.
+NHS 111 is the non emergency number to call when you need medical help fast but it’s not a 999 emergency.

-You can also contact NHS 111 online and access advice and request a call.
+You can use NHS 111 online (for people aged 5 and over) to access advice and request a call.

-In an emergency situtation please call the Emergency Services on 999.
+In an emergency call the Emergency Services on 999.

 When to use NHS 111